-Figure 29: resamp2_crcf (half-band resampler) interpolator demonstration by the resampling rate) to show equivalence.
-For more detailed and extensive examples, refer to examples/resamp2_crcf_decim_example.c and examples/resamp2_crcf_interp_example.c located in the main liquid project source directory.
+Figure 31 gives a graphical depiction in both the time and frequency domains of the half-band resampler acting as an interpolator.
+The time series has been aligned (shifted by the filter delay and scaled by the resampling rate) to show equivalence.
+For more detailed and extensive examples, refer to examples/resamp2\crcf\decim\example.c and examples/resamp2\crcf\interp\example.c located in the main liquid project source directory.